 - Privacy: some parties prefer going to arbitration rather than trial because of the privacy.
 Because a jury trial is open to the public, and has a record, some parties would want to litigate in private.
 This is more likely the case when the party has confidential information, or the party is a public figure.

 Our Los Angeles arbitration attorneys are experienced in different types of cases.
-For more information, please visit our page here.
+For more information, please contact our team.
 If you or someone you know is involved in a dispute and would like to resort to arbitration, contact our experienced Los Angeles attorneys today for a free consultation.
 We are always readily available for our clients with accessible offices in Los Angeles, Fresno, Sacramento, Irvine and Las Vegas.
 Heidari Law Group will be there to assist you.

 ***Disclaimer: This page is created by Heidari Law Group for educational purposes.
 This article provides a general understanding of the law.
 It does not provide specific advice.
 By using this site and reading through this page, there is no attorney-client relationship created between you and any member of Heidari Law.
 Further, due to the constant change of the law, some parts of the information above may no longer be good law.